 One reason for this imbalance between writing on armed and unarmed resistance may be the high threshold Tibetans traditionally use to define resistance.
 In a place where acts such as self-immolations have become a routine part of resistance, less dramatic tactics of resistance such as self-reliance, mutual aid or noncooperation and civil disobedience do not make a splash.
 There is an unspoken belief among Tibetans that resistance must involve an act of commission rather than one of omission.
 Many acts of omission - such as noncooperation with higher authorities, the boycott of Chinese-owned businesses, refusal to attend state schools and rejection of social institutions - are seldom celebrated as resistance, and they often go unnoticed and undocumented.
-In the Tibetan mindset, only acts of commission that are visible and action-oriented protest demonstrations, marches and vigils, the chanting of slogans, waving the national flag - are worthy of being counted and documented as acts of resistance.
-This rather narrow conceptualization of nonviolent resistance has been a major obstacle to the comprehensive documentation of civil resistance in Tibet.
+In the Tibetan mindset, only acts of commission that are visible and action-oriented - protest demonstrations, marches and vigils, the chanting of slogans, waving the national flag - are worthy of being counted and documented as acts of resistance.
+This rather narrow conceptualization of nonviolent resistance in Tibet.

 People have a natural tendency to romanticize battles, glorify victories, dramatize defeats, memorialize heroes and demonize enemies.
 Tibetans are no exception.
 In the stories of resistance that are passed down to Tibetan children, warriors like Gonpo Tashi and Yurupon and the valiant battles they fought in the 1950s against the Chinese are remembered with reverence and fascination.
 Nonviolent resistance, on the other hand, does not arouse the same kind of awe, nor does it easily lend itself to visualization or dramatization.
-Some of the most effective nonviolent campaigns in past independence struggles were built on acts of omission - US colonies' non-exportation and non-importation of British-made products, and the Indian boycott of British textiles come to mind - and are therefore difficult to capture on film or in photos, which are some of the most effective mediums for invoking emotion.
+Some of the most effective nonviolent campaigns in past independence struggles were built on acts of omission - US colonies' non-exportation and non-importation of British-made products, and the Indian boycott of British textiles come to mind - and are therefore difficult to capture on film or in photos, which are some of the most effective motion.